Firstly, a big welcome to all you new BitTorrent Sync users!

 How long are files kept in .SyncTrash/.SyncArchive for?

-From v1.1.30 onwards, deleted files are kept in .SyncArchive (or .SyncTrash pre v1.1.40) for a default period of 30 days, after which they will be automatically removed.
+From v1.1.30 onwards, deleted files are kept in .SyncArchive (or .SyncTrash pre v1.1.40, or .sync/Archive from 1.4 onwards) for a default period of 30 days, after which they will be automatically removed.
 You can change this default period by adjusting the advanced "sync_trash_ttl" setting.

 Is "SyncApp" the same as "BitTorrent Sync"?